white-label-development/javascript-fun/Angular/neil-angular-notes.md

 The signupForm variable provides a reference to the forms root FormGroup instance.
 The ngModel directive is used in each input element to keep the value in sync with the component class property (MVVM, two way binding paradigm).
 Adding the ngModel tells Ng to automatically create a FormControl instance for us, using the input elements name.

-Reactive (ReactiveFormsModule):
+##### Reactive (ReactiveFormsModule):

-formGroup, fromControl, formControlName, FormGroupName, formArrayName
+`formGroup, fromControl, formControlName, FormGroupName, formArrayName`

 We create the formModel ourselves.

+Commonly a FormBuilder is provided in the ctor, which is used to build the form from the fromGroups and formControls we have defined.

 The template has a lot let Ng attributes.

 ```
 <form (ngSubmit)="save()" [formGroup]="signupForm")>
   <input formControlName="firstName"> ...
 ```

-##### Building a Reactive Form

 Form does not directly modify the FormModel.